The Audi Q5 and Mercedes-Benz GLC-Class are two luxury utility vehicles that seem perfectly sized and designed for couples or smaller families.

 As for ride, handling, and roadholding, the GLC feels just a little more comfort-oriented than the Q5—without all that much of a difference in handling ability, based on our first couple of drives.
 We particularly like the GLC’s available four-corner air suspension, which makes the ride feel settled and more luxurious yet dials out natural body lean in corners, for better or worse.
 The Q5 corners in a more progressive way, but we’re bigger fans of the GLC’s steering feel and intuitive weighting.

 These two models are actually built on quite different underpinnings—although they end up with interior configurations that are quite similar.
-The Q5 uses some of building blocks of the A4 sedan—fundamentally, a front-wheel-drive platform—while the GLC is built on rear-wheel-drive C-Class sedan underpinnings.
+The Q5 uses Audi's latest MQL architecture—fundamentally, a front-wheel-drive platform—while the GLC is built on rear-wheel-drive C-Class sedan underpinnings.
 In each case, the driving position is quite carlike—only higher—and both models have the sort of front seats that will keep fatigue away over many hours of driving.
 We’d probably give the advantage in back-seat space to the Q5—and its seat slides fore-and-aft easily.
 Likewise, the Q5’s seats fold down to a bit more cargo space, and especially toward the rear hatch its body feels noticeably taller, floor-to-ceiling, for fitting weekend finds and odd-shaped cargo items.

-The Mercedes-Benz GLC-Class builds on the excellent new C-Class, although it hasn’t yet been crash-tested by either of the U.S. agencies.
-Meanwhile the Audi Q5 continues to excel in crash tests, with Top Safety Pick+ status from the IIHS and four- and five-star results from the federal government.
-The GLC is a step ahead in features, as it includes, as a standard feature, Attention Assist, which helps identify drowsy driving and warns the driver.
-Both offer frontal collision-prevention technology (which is optional on the Mercedes)
+The Mercedes-Benz GLC-Class builds on the excellent new C-Class, although neither has been crash-tested by the U.S. agencies.
+The Q5 is a step ahead in features, as it includes, as a standard feature frontal collision-prevention technology (which is optional on the Mercedes)